Competing Persuaders in Zero-Sum Games: Main Result

-\textbf{Timing and Relationship to Dworczak and Pavan (2020).} See Section 1 for a description of DP (2020).
-One difference between our model and DP's is timing.
-In their model with conditionally independent experiments, nature can condition her choice of experiment on the persuader's choice.
-This is similar to a version of our model with two senders moving sequentially.
-In a sequential version of our model, senders $1,...,M$ move in order observing all previous experiment choices (but not realizations); we are interested in subgame perfect Nash Equilibria (SPNE) of this game.
+We are interested in subgame perfect Nash Equilibria (SPNE) of this game.
 Note that for each simultaneous game there are multiple corresponding sequential games, one for each ordering of senders.
 The following result helps clarify the relationship between the our baseline model and a sequential version.

-\textbf{Result.} \emph{If for $u_1,...,u_M$ there is full revelation in every SPNE of the sequential game with the senders moving in some order, then there is full revelation in every equilibrium of the simultaneous game.}
+\begin{prop} If for $u_1,...,u_M$ there is full revelation in every SPNE of the sequential game with the senders moving in some order, then there is full revelation in every equilibrium of the simultaneous game. \end{prop}

-We prove the result Supplementary Appendix B and also show that the converse does not hold.
+We prove the result Supplementary Appendix B and also show that the converse does not hold: it is possible for there be to full revelation in every equilibrium of the simultaneous game but non-fully revealing SPNE in the sequential game for every ordering of senders.
 The result shows that we are guaranteed full revelation in equilibrium for a (weakly) larger set of sender preferences with simultaneity than with sequentiality.
 This is in line with Norman and Li (2018a) and Wu (2017), which show that simultaneous persuasion cannot generate less information than sequential.\footnote{However both papers allow senders to correlate experiments arbitrarily.
 Wu (2017) also considers zero-sum games, but only shows existence of a fully revealing equilibrium.}

-Differences in timing are one reason our full revelation results are starker than those of DP.
-Our results are also stronger due to our focus on equilibria in finite signals.
-Finally, while our results concern the total information revealed by multiple senders, their results emphasize only the information revealed by a single persuader (less so their opponent \textemdash nature).
-Formally, our condition for a set $\Omega' \subseteq \Omega$ to be not pooled in every equilibrium is equivalent to the persuader in DP's model having a unique optimal strategy of not pooling $\Omega'$ \emph{or} nature minimizing her payoff by not pooling $\Omega'$.
+In their supplementary appendix, \citet{dworczak2020robust} consider a model similar to the sequential model described above with two senders (see Section 1 for a description of their model).
+Their paper however asks very different questions than ours and obtains weaker full revelation results.
+Differences in timing (sequentiality vs simultaneity) are one reason for our stronger full revelation results.
+Another is that while our results concern the total information revealed by multiple senders, their results emphasize the information revealed by a single persuader (less so her opponent \textemdash nature).
+Formally, in the two sender version of our model, our condition for any states $\Omega'$ to be not pooled in every equilibrium is equivalent to the persuader in \citep{dworczak2020robust}'s model having a unique optimal strategy of not pooling $\Omega'$ \emph{or} nature minimizing her payoff by not pooling $\Omega'$.